Drive Through a Giant Redwood in Northern California

 Practical Notes

-No mobile signal in most of the Humboldt forest.
-Download offline maps.
-The trees are best in fog or overcast conditions, which is most mornings year-round.
-Summer weekends bring significant crowds to the Avenue of the Giants; visit on a weekday in May, June, or September for a quieter experience.
-The park has no entry fee at most locations; the drive-through trees charge per car as noted.
+No mobile signal in most of Humboldt.
+Download offline maps before leaving cell range.
+The trees look best in fog or overcast conditions, which describes most mornings year-round on this coast.
+Summer weekends bring crowds to the Avenue of the Giants; a weekday in May, June, or September gives you long stretches of the forest almost alone.
+The park has no entry fee at most locations.